-|Chapman University||Film program faculty have worked on over 300 total feature film productions||Orange, CA|
+|Chapman University||Has a film program faculty that have worked on over 500 total feature film productions||Orange, CA|

-|Columbia University in the City of New York||Undergraduate film students can get additional experience working on productions through the Columbia Undergraduate Film Productions (CUFP), a student-run organization||New York, NY|
+|Columbia University||Allows undergraduate film students to get additional experience working on productions through the Columbia Undergraduate Film Productions (CUFP), a student-run organization||New York, NY|

-|Cornell University||Film students can design an independent major, and they have the option to coordinate their study of film with studies in another discipline||Ithaca, NY|
+|Cornell University||Lets film students design an independent major, and they have the option to coordinate their study of film with studies in another discipline||Ithaca, NY|

-|CUNY Brooklyn College||Film students intern with companies like HBO, Showtime Networks, NBC Universal, Magnolia Pictures and Jigsaw Productions||Brooklyn, NY|
+|CUNY Brooklyn College||Offers film students internships with companies like HBO, Showtime Networks, NBC Universal, Magnolia Pictures, and Jigsaw Productions||Brooklyn, NY|

-|New York University||University offers a dual Master of Business Administration (MBA)/MFA that allows students to learn both the creative and business sides of the film industry||New York, NY|
+|New York University||Offers a dual Master of Business Administration (MBA)/MFA that allows students to learn both the creative and business sides of the film industry||New York, NY|

-|Rochester Institute of Technology||University offers a BFA that focuses on film and animation||Rochester, NY|
+|Rochester Institute of Technology||Offers a BFA that focuses on film and animation||Rochester, NY|

-|Stanford University||University offers an MFA focused specifically on documentary film production||Stanford, CA|
+|Stanford University||Offers an MFA focused specifically on documentary film production||Stanford, CA|

-|Temple University||Film students can spend a term in Los Angeles interning in the entertainment industry, taking courses and networking through the university's LA Study Away program||Philadelphia, PA|
+|Temple University||Allows film students to spend a term in Los Angeles interning in the entertainment industry, taking courses, and networking through the university's LA Study Away program||Philadelphia, PA|

-|The University of Texas at Austin||University is located in a city with a thriving film scene, as the home to world-renowned directors like Robert Rodriguez and the host of several film festivals, including South by Southwest||Austin, TX|
+|University of Texas||Located in a city with a thriving film scene, which is home to world-renowned directors like Robert Rodriguez and the host of several film festivals, including South by Southwest||Austin, TX|